Home Compare FNTN.DE vs HEN3.DE

 Stability

-On stability, freenet AG ranks near the top of the group; Henkel AG & Co.
-KGaA sits in the weaker half.
+The same broad pattern appears on stability: freenet AG ranks near the top of the group, while Henkel AG & Co.
+KGaA stays in the weaker half.

 FNTN.DE